smapiot/piral/docs/tutorials/18-authentication.md

 }
 ```

-All we do here is to expose the functionality of the MSAL library.
-The rest of the application (e.g., `App.tsx` or `Landing.tsx`) are standard React components with or without Piral.
+All we do here is expose the functionality of the MSAL library.
+The rest of the application (e.g., `App.tsx` or `Landing.tsx`) are standard React components - they would look the same, with or without Piral.

 Other parts of the application can now use the `auth` module for obtaining user information.
 One example would be `fetch.ts`, which is used by all API calls.